My Stepmother Is an Alien: Production

-Development and writing

 Screenwriter Jericho Stone developed the story under the working title They’re Coming as a drama, an allegory about child abuse.
 He pitched this version of the story to Paramount Pictures in 1981.
 Paramount agreed to option the story and paid him to write the screenplay, but felt it would be more believable as a comedy.
 On June 20, 1984, Variety reported that Catalina Production Group was planning to start principal photography on They're Coming in late 1984 for Paramount, naming the screenwriters as Stone and Richard Benner; actresses considered for the lead by Paramount included Bette Midler, Shelley Long, Julie Andrews and Raquel Welch.
 Subsequently, the production moved to 20th Century Fox, which hired Herschel Weingrod and Timothy Harris to rewrite the screenplay.
 Fox considered Cybill Shepherd and Joan Rivers for the role, but ultimately never produced the film, and it went into turnaround to Weintraub Entertainment Group, where the title was changed to Two Kids.

 Director Richard Benjamin read an unfinished version of the screenplay in the early 1980s, but did not become interested in the project until reading a completed draft he received via Weintraub in 1987, and agreed to direct.
 From Benjamin's recollection, Stone's original screenplay resembled a horror film.
 By 1988, the screenplay had received further rewriting by Jonathan Reynolds.
 Stone was ultimately credited only for the story, under his first name, Jericho.
 The film went into principal photography on February 29, 1988, and wrapped in May of that year; the total cost of production and marketing was reported as $26 million, with $19 million representing the production costs.
-Other scenes were filmed at 4222 Agnes Avenue in Studio City, Los Angeles, depicting the Steven Mills residence, at the Beach House on the north end of The Strand in Hermosa Beach, at Baxter (GTE corporate headquarters at the time) in Westlake Village, at Van Nuys High School in Van Nuys, and at Anaheim Stadium in Anaheim in Los Angeles County.
+Other scenes were filmed at 4222 Agnes Avenue in Studio City, Los Angeles, depicting the Steven Mills residence, at the Beach House on the north end of The Strand in Hermosa Beach, at Baxter (GTE corporate headquarters at the time) in Westlake Village, at Van Nuys High School in Van Nuys, and at Anaheim Stadium in Anaheim.

 Don Correia served as the choreographer for My Stepmother Is an Alien.
 Micaela Esdra dubbed for Kim Basinger in Italian while Choi Seong-woo dubbed for Basinger for South Korean audiences.